moderndatacompany/dataos.info/docs/resources/lens/data_modelling/working_with_user_groups_and_data_policies.md

 - Maintain a consistent naming convention across all user groups.
 For e.g. use underscores or hyphens consistently, and stick with it across all groups (e.g., `data_analyst` or `data-analyst`).
 -  Avoid using abbreviations or acronyms that might be unclear.
 For e.g.  Instead of `name: eng_grp`, use name: `engineer_group`.
 Use `name: data_engineer` instead of `name: de`. |
 | `description` | A brief description of the user group. | optional | The description should explain the user group’s purpose and the type of users it contains.
 E.g.  |
 | `api_scopes` | A list of API scopes that the user group members are allowed to access.
 Each scope represents specific endpoints or functionality.
-The following `api_scopes` are currently supported:
+Click`api_scopes` arcurrently supported:

 - `meta`: Provides access to metadata-related endpoints.
-This scope allows users to view metadata, which typically includes information about sources, authors, timezones, security context, user groups, etc. Providing access to the `meta` API scope grants a user access to the Model and Explore Tab of the Lens Studio Interface.
-But to fetch insights using the Explore interface, a user also requires the `data` API scope.
-- `data`: Allows access to data endpoints.
-This scope enables users to retrieve, and analyze data.
+- `data`: This scope enables users to retrieve, and analyze data.
 - `graphql`: Grants access to GraphQL endpoints.
 GraphQL is a query language for APIs that allows clients to request only the data they need.
-This scope enables users to perform GraphQL queries and mutations.
-Granting access to the `graphql` API scope provides access to the GraphQL tab of the Lens studio interface, but to run queries over data you will also require the `data` API scope.
 - `jobs`: Provides access to job-related endpoints.
 - `source`: Grants access to source-related endpoints.  | optional (by default all `api_scopes` are included if not explicitly specified) | Follow the principle of least privilege and grant users the minimum level of access required to perform their job functions |
 | `includes` | A list of users to be included in the user group.
 This can be specific user IDs or patterns to include multiple users.
 Use `"*"` to include all users or specify user IDs. | mandatory | If the number of users is less, prefer using explicit user identifiers (e.g., `users:id:johndoe`) over generic patterns (e.g., `*`). |